Withdrawing and Returning of Federal Aid

 Treatment of Title IV Aid When a Student Withdraws

-When a student withdraws during the payment period or period pf enrollment, the amount of Title IV program assistance earned up to that point is determined by a specific formula.
+When a student withdraws during the payment period or period of enrollment, the amount of Title IV program assistance earned up to that point is determined by a specific formula.

 - If the amount disbursed to the student is/was greater than the amount earned, the unearned funds must be returned to the Department of Education.

 - If the amount disbursed to the student is less than the amount earned, the student is eligible to receive a post-withdrawal disbursement of the earned aid that was not received.